Tuesday, September 10, 2024

 Defining the horizon is a challenge

-It’s -4.5C and we will pass 84 degrees soon.
-Outside the ship the ice is a blinding white expanse broken here and there by polynyas or cracks and it is these that we are following where we can.
-It’s an exciting untainted world - except for a rare bear scat, a smudge of diatoms, a wee string of seaweed looking quite out of place.
-The Arctic Ocean is a vast ocean from where I stand on the observation deck but it is the world's smallest ocean - about 14 million sq km (about 1.5 times as big as the USA).
-It is very deep - up to 4km, except where we sailed across what was once the land bridge between Europe and America and also near the land masses of the Eurasian and North American plates.
-Horizons are often blurred but where it shows a white gleam you know there’s a covering of ice.
+It is -4.5C and we will pass 84 degrees north soon.
+Outside the ship the ice is a blinding white expanse broken here and there by polynyas or cracks and it is these that the captain is following where he can.
+It is an exciting untainted world - except for a rare bear scat, a smudge of diatoms, a wee string of seaweed looking quite out of place.
+From where I stand on the observation deck, the Arctic Ocean is a vast ocean but in fact it is the world's smallest ocean - about 14 million sq km (about 1.5 times as big as the USA).
+It is very deep - up to 4km, except where we passed over what was once the land bridge between Europe and America and also near the northern extents of the land masses of the Eurasian and North American tectonic plates.
+Horizons are often blurred but where the 'sky' shows a white gleam you know the sea has a covering of ice.
 Sailors learned to read the clouds around the horizon - white meant ice and blue grey open water.
-It’s a fascinating world we venture into to explore.
+It is a fascinating world we venture into to explore.
 But ice is an enigma to me.
-Obviously it obeys the rules of physics but the variations in the forming ice we have passed are a puzzle to me – circular, geometric, cracks that seem random but obviously are not.
+Obviously it obeys our defined rules of physics but the variations in the newly forming ice that we have passed, are a puzzle to me – circular, geometric, cracks that seem random but obviously are not.
 I look out over an almost indistinguishable horizon and wonder.

 Tiny fragments of older ice frozen into new ice

-It is not flat! the contours are formed by colliding ice floes, wind and ocean currents.
+The surface is not flat!
+The contours are formed by colliding ice floes, wind and ocean currents.

-This is our 4th expedition to the Arctic (same to Antarctica) and I know that some people wonder about why the polar regions attract us.
+This is our 6th expedition to the Arctic regions and I know that some people wonder why the polar regions continue to attract us.
 This quote from Jean Batiste Charcot sums it up for me.

 "Why do we feel this strange attraction for these polar regions, a feeling so powerful and lasting.
 That when we return home we forget the mental and physical hardships, and want nothing more than to return to them?